syncfusion-content/blazor-docs/blazor/ribbon/gallery.md

 ## Events

-Below are the events that are currently supported in Ribbon Gallery
+The following events are available in the Ribbon Gallery.

 * `PopupOpening` - GalleryPopupOpenEventArgs
 * `PopupClosing` - GalleryPopupCloseEventArgs